ninja-syndicate/supremacy-gameclient/Content/Scripts/default-mech-ai/README.md

 ### Testing

-The AI will the script located in the `default-mech-ai/build/mech.js` by default.
+The AI will use the script located in the `default-mech-ai/build/mech.js` by default.

 ### Getting Started